 Theaflavins seem to offer many health benefits — all related to their antioxidant ability.

-One animal study found that theaflavins can lower the risk of plaque formation in blood vessels by reducing inflammation and increasing the availability of nitric oxide, which helps your blood vessels dilate (32).
+One animal study found that theaflavins can lower the risk of plaque formation in blood vessels by reducing inflammation and increasing the availability of nitric oxide, which helps your blood vessels dilate (

 Theaflavins are unique to black tea.
 Through their antioxidant effects, they may improve blood vessel function and support fat loss.

-Green and black tea have similar benefits.
+Green and black tea offer similar benefits.

-Most research indicates that green tea has stronger antioxidant properties than black tea, but one study found that green and black teas exhibited equally effective antioxidant capacities (35, 37, 38).
+Most research indicates that green tea has stronger antioxidant properties than black tea, but one study found that green and black teas exhibited equally effective antioxidant capacities (

 Keep in mind that both black and green tea contain tannins, which can bind to minerals and reduce their absorption capacity.
-Therefore, tea may be best consumed between meals (39).
+Therefore, tea may be best consumed between meals (

 Green tea may have a slightly better antioxidant profile than black tea, but black tea is best if you want a powerful caffeine buzz.

 Both contain the stimulant caffeine and L-theanine, which has a calming effect.

-The truth is, both are great additions to your diet.
+In short, both are great additions to your diet.